 The first step with insomnia treatment is to thoroughly examine and assess your difficulty with sleep.
 We will consider many details, since sleep is complex and a result of biological, behavioral, psychological, and environmental factors.
 We will identify which factors are most impacting your sleeping problem.
 We will look at your sleep habits and patterns, as well as all of the things you've tried to do to help you sleep.
 We may notice that certain things triggered your insomnia, but other things keep it going.

-The initial sleep consultation is 80-90 minutes due to its specialized nature.
+The initial sleep consultation is 75-80 minutes.
 Prior to your visit, I will ask you to complete paperwork and questionnaires, along with a sleep diary.
 Follow-up visits are 50-55 minutes, and generally occur weekly or biweekly, depending on your needs and schedule.
 Most treatment for insomnia is short-term, unless there are other complicating factors or other mental health issues you'd like to address.

 During treatment I'll help you to understand your sleep patterns and teach you ways to reduce the over-arousal you feel in your body and mind as you try to sleep.
 Our goal will be to help you sleep more like a "normal sleeper" again.
 The true challenge is that normal sleepers don't try very hard to sleep, they just do.
 So our goal will be to help you "unlearn" the things that interfere with sleep and to help you find ways to cope with the worry and thoughts about not sleeping.